fish-ai

 [fish-ai]

-Here is an example of how to increase the temperature to 0.5
+Here is an example of how you can increase the number of completions to 10:

 [fish-ai]